UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/HomeworkWriteups/hw2-opsem-writeup.md

   (Work with a partner, 23 percent)
 <a name="local"/>

-Related reading: Section 1.5, particularly Section 1.5.2, which starts on page 44.
+Related reading: Section 1.5, particularly Section 1.5.2, which starts on page 48.
 These pages will walk you through how the impcore interpreter is implemented.

 This exercise will help you understand how operational semantics is implemented, and how language changes can be realized in C code.
-You will do Exercise 33 from page 87 of Ramsey’s book.
+You will do Exercise 33 from page 92 of Ramsey’s book.
 We recommend that you solve this problem with a partner, but this solution must be kept separate from your other solutions.
 Your programming partner, if any, must not see your other work.

-For information on pair programming, consult the syllabus, the reading, and some timeless advice for pair programmers.
+FIXME: For information on pair programming, consult the syllabus, the reading, and some timeless advice for pair programmers.

-Get your copy of the code from the book by running

-  git clone linux.cs.tufts.edu:/comp/105/build-prove-compare
-or if that doesn’t work, from a lab or linux machine, try
+Get your copy of the code from the book by running FIXME git clone linux.cs.tufts.edu:/comp/105/build-prove-compare or if that doesn’t work, from a lab or linux machine, try